 - Changes: Slower cell turnover, reduced lipid production.

 - Outward signs: Rougher, drier texture with fine lines and wrinkles.
 More sensitive to UV light, less efficient healing process and more prone to infection.

 - Changes: 1% annual decrease in collagen and drop in elastin levels.
 Reduced blood flow.

 - Outward signs: A less elastic skin that’s more likely to become damaged and is more prone to wrinkles.
-Decrease in the rosy glow associated with young skin.

 - Changes: A drop in both size and number of fat cells.
 Reduced differentiation capacity.

 - Outward signs: A loss of volume, deeper wrinkles and hollow cheeks.
 Impaired wound healing.

 Ageing is a natural process which can not be avoided.
 But the visible signs of general skin ageing can be diminished.
 It’s helpful to review the lifestyle choices that affect skin.
 These externally caused factors all trigger the release of free radicals in the body, a process known as oxidative stress.
 Free radicals cause damage to every part of the skin cells and accelerate the visible signs of ageing: wrinkles and loss of volume.

 Avoiding extensive sun exposure

 Both prolonged and everyday sun exposure trigger a process called photo-ageing, caused by oxidative stress.
 The effects of the sun on general skin ageing should not be underestimated.